FXinnovation/fx-terraform-module-aws-service-user/examples/standard-user/README.md

-# Standard service user for code deployement
+# Standard service user for code deployment

-Configuration in this directory creates a service user to be used for terraform & other tools cloud deployements.
+Configuration in this directory creates a service user to be used for terraform & other tools cloud deployments.

 ## Usage